 Studies suggest inexperienced divers cause greater damage than more experienced divers, and only a small percentage of divers are responsible for a majority of the impacts. ref Other social factors have been identified which can influence damage to reefs.
 For example, a recent study showed that the nationality of visitors can have a greater impact on incidences of reef damage than other factors such as dive experience and ability. ref This suggests that user attitudes, perceptions, and beliefs are just as important as the actual impacts that recreational activities can have on reefs.
 It also suggests that in some places, management strategies may need to be targeted to specific user groups to reduce damage to reefs.

-Trampling of corals is also common on shallow, near-shore reef flats and has led to extensive damage in areas with high levels of human use.ref Shoreline access points where people stand or wade to enter or exit the water can be particularly vulnerable to trampling; in such areas coral mortality from substrate contact can reach levels as high as 100%. ref Even in cases where high mortality does not occur, trampling can result in lower reproductive output for corals.ref
+Trampling of corals is also common on shallow, near-shore reef flats and has led to extensive damage in areas with high levels of human use.ref Shoreline access points where people stand or wade to enter or exit the water are vulnerable to trampling; in such areas coral mortality from substrate contact can reach levels as high as 100%. ref Even in cases where high mortality does not occur, trampling can result in lower reproductive output for corals.ref

-The incidences of coral damage from diver contact inspired the concept of diver carrying capacity. ref While this approach has been applied to numerous reefs throughout the tropics, some conservation organizations suggest assessing carrying capacity may have limited practical value. ref Quantifying carrying capacity (pdf, 78k) can be challenging; it varies widely based on ecological conditions of a reef, potential resilience of a reef, and visitor behavior.
+The incidences of coral damage from diver contact inspired the concept of diver carrying capacity. ref While this approach has been applied to numerous reefs throughout the tropics, some conservation organizations suggest assessing carrying capacity may have limited practical value. ref Quantifying carrying capacity (pdf) can be challenging; it varies widely based on ecological conditions of a reef, potential resilience of a reef, and visitor behavior.

 Boat anchors can cause considerable damage to coral reefs, including coral breakage and fragmentation.
 Larger ship anchors and heavy chains can break or dislodge corals, resulting in damaging vast areas of coral reef.
 While smaller ships cause less damage, areas of heavy recreational boating may also have serious consequences for coral reefs.
 Anchoring impacts have been partially alleviated due to the installation of mooring buoys in many locations, but anchoring of small vessels on reefs remains a chronic problem over reefs in many developing countries. ref